Sold out

 Keith James brings the music of Nick Drake to The Met

 He has given us timeless songs that shed all the tears of life within their fragile yet perfect lines.
-He recorded three cherished Albums between 1969 and 1972 but was almost entirely unknown in his day.
+He recorded three cherished albums between 1969 and 1972 but was almost entirely unknown in his day.
 After his tragic death in 1974 aged only 26 his music almost disappeared into obscurity.
 Now, thanks to a massive resurgence of interest and a worldwide re-evaluation of his genius Nick Drake has become a national treasure.

-Two decades have now passed since Singer/Guitarist Keith James first paralysed the whole Country with his stunningly beautiful series of concerts.
-He was the first artist ever to bring this intriguingly fragile music to Theatres and Arts Venues across the UK in its pure live concert form.
-The result was six years of highly acclaimed tours amounting to over 1000 concerts in venues across the UK, Ireland, Holland, France, Italy and Spain including all of Nick’s Schools and Colleges – even Glastonbury Festival.
+Two decades have now passed since singer/guitarist Keith James first paralysed the whole country with his stunningly beautiful series of concerts.
+He was the first artist ever to bring this intriguingly fragile music to Theatres and arts venues across the UK in its pure live concert form.
+The result was six years of highly acclaimed tours amounting to over 1000 concerts in venues across the UK, Ireland, Holland, France, Italy and Spain including all of Nick’s schools and colleges – even Glastonbury Festival.

 Derby Hall @ The Met